TAPevents/tap-i18n/README.md

     package_dir/package-tap.i18n
     ----------------------------
     {
-        languages_files_dir: "i18n" // the path to your languages files
+        "languages_files_dir": "i18n" // the path to your languages files
                                       // directory relative to your package root }

 **Important:** You must set this file in your package root.